chet-cloud/artisreit_dev_doc/src/c2_11-Content_creator.md

     In the wordpress static task, I have developed a tool to generate each post to files https://github.com/chet-cloud/zola_website/tree/main/content

+    divide the post into text, audio, and images.

 3. text-to-speech api

     Call amazon api to get audio of the post and save them